cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 ## Uploading the SavedModel to S3

 The only model that has to be uploaded to an S3 bucket to be further used by cortex when being deployed is the *YOLOv3* model.
 The other 2 are downloaded automatically upon deploying the service.

+*Note: The Keras model from [here](https://github.com/experiencor/keras-yolo3) has been converted to SavedModel model instead.*

 Download the *SavedModel* model
 ```bash